 The county of Shropshire formerly had the administrative title of Salop from 1974 to 1980 when it was changed back to Shropshire.
 The origin of the name Shropshire is the Old English 'Scrobbesbyrigscir' which translates as 'the shire with Shrewsbury at its head.'
-However, the Normans found both Shrewsbury and Shropshire, 'Scrobbesbyrig' and 'Scrobbesyrigscir' difficult to pronounce so they softened them to 'Salopesberia' and 'Salopescira' and Salop is the abbreviation of these.
+It is said that the Normans found both Shrewsbury and Shropshire, 'Scrobbesbyrig' and 'Scrobbesyrigscir' difficult to pronounce so they softened them to 'Salopesberia' and 'Salopescira' and Salop is the abbreviation of these.

 Shropshire is bordered by Cheshire in the north, Staffordshire in the east, Herefordshire and Worcestershire in the south, and Wales in the west.
 The south-western part of the county is quite mountainous and rugged with The Stiperstones being the highest point.
 The eastern part of the county is shaped by the winding River Severn which has cut lush valleys.
 North of the Severn are the Meres for which the county is famous.
 The Wrekin rises from the Salop plain to around 1200ft and in the south there are the Clee Hills.
 At 1772ft, Brown Clee is the highest point in the county.
 Other rivers in the county are the Perry, Roden, Tern, Clun, Onny, Corve and Rea.